AksoEo/docs/api/forms.md

 ### boolean_table
 `array <boolean|null>[]`

 `null` is only allowed in cells without a checkbox.
+The outer array is rows, the inner arrays are columns giving a layout of y,x.

 When used in `default`, this must be a `boolean` applied to the entire table.